Guide to Supply Chain and Logistics Technology

 Real-Time Supply Chain Visibility

 Supply Chain Visibility (SCV) is no longer just a great thing for logistics companies to have.
-In 2021, it needs to take another step forward – becoming real-time.
+Now, it needs to take another step forward – becoming real-time.
 This real-time data is now more in demand by customers and carriers than ever, which means logistics and supply chain enterprises need to focus on implementing cutting-edge SCV solutions into their operations.
 New supply chain visibility startups are providing technology that promotes quick response to change by allowing companies to use real-time data.
 Such data includes traffic patterns, weather, or road and port conditions which are used to take action and reshape demand or redirect supply and optimize routes.
 Logistics companies that fully use integrated supply chains are now reported to see 20% more efficiency than those without integration.

 Since its advent in 2008, blockchain has grown to become one of the biggest buzzwords in any industry as well as one of the most overhyped logistics technology trends.
 However, the complicated concept of the blockchain has been difficult to grasp for the general public, and despite its strong potential for incredible use cases both in and outside of the logistics, there’s been an overall lack of real development.
 This has led blockchain to become extremely overhyped and logistics professionals to feel fatigued from the term’s overuse.
 That said, there are pilot projects and small-scale operations in effect: CargoX is one startup that has emerged fully dedicated to bringing blockchain to the logistics industry by using the public Ethereum Network to securely validate document transactions.
 Other big names are also expressing interest in the blockchain: UPS and Warren Buffet’s BNSF Railway joined the Blockchain in Transport Alliance.
 However, they are all still very new projects with much work to do.